Assur: Old Assyrian period

+Iron Age

+The Anu-Adad temple was established later during the reign of Tiglath-Pileser I (1115–1075 BC).
+The walled area of the city in the Middle Assyrian period made up some 1.2 km2.

 Neo-Assyrian Empire

 In the Neo-Assyrian Empire (912–605 BC), the royal residence was transferred to other Assyrian cities.
 Ashur-nasir-pal II (884–859 BC) moved the capital from Assur to Kalhu (Calah/Nimrud) following a series of successful campaigns and produced some of the greatest artworks in the form of colossal lamassu statues and low-relief depictions of the royal court as well as battles.

 With the reign of Sargon II (722–705 BC), a new capital began to rise: Dur-Sharrukin (Fortress of Sargon).
 Dur-Sharrukin was originally planned to be built on a scale set to surpass that of Ashurnasirpal's.
-However, he died in battle and his son and successor Sennacherib (705–682 BC) abandoned the city, choosing to magnify Nineveh as his royal capital.
-However, the city of Ashur remained the religious center of the empire and continued to be revered as the holy crown of the empire, due to its temple of the national god Ashur.
+He died in battle and his son and successor Sennacherib (705–682 BC) abandoned the city, choosing to magnify Nineveh as his royal capital.
+The city of Ashur remained the religious center of the empire and continued to be revered as the holy crown of the empire, due to its temple of the national god Ashur.

 In the reign of Sennacherib (705–682 BC), the House of the New Year, Akitu, was built, and the festivities celebrated in the city.
 Many of the kings were also buried beneath the Old Palace while some queens were buried in the other capitals such as the wife of Sargon, Ataliya.
 The city was sacked and largely destroyed during the decisive battle of Assur, a major confrontation between the Assyrian and Median armies.